Meet The Team

 Liz is a qualified Pilates Instructor and presently provides Pilates Classes at Sydney Spine and Pelvis Physiotherapy as well as individual assessments and manual therapy treatments including Muscle Energy Techniques, cranio-sacral therapy, deep tissue and myofascial release techniques, and visceral manipulation.

-Michelle’s treatments incorporate the latest evidence in manual therapy techniques and specificity in lumbo-pelvic stability retraining for pregnant mums, dancers, athletes, and people who have suffered an injury to their back, pelvis, or rib cage.
-Her experience includes specificity in rehabilitation following lower limb injuries such as hip labral tears, ligamentous injuries of the knee and ankle, and achilles tendonosis.
-She is also a qualified Pilates Instructor and presently provides Pilates Classes and Core retraining classes at Sydney Spine and Pelvis Physiotherapy Centre.
+Michelle’s treatments incorporate the latest evidence in manual therapy techniques and specificity in lumbo-pelvic stability retraining for pregnant mums, dancers, athletes, and people who have suffered an injury to their back, pelvis, rib cage and neck.
+Her experience includes specificity in rehabilitation following lower limb injuries such as hip labral tears, ligamentous injuries of the knee and ankle, and achilles tendonosis, and she co-ordinates and runs our Core Retraining classes at Sydney Spine & Pelvis Centre as well as providing Physio Pilates Classes.

 Jay graduated from Sydney University in 1994 with a degree in Physiotherapy and focused her early career on Musculo-skeletal and Sports Physiotherapy.
 Jay then added post graduate training in Pilates Method for rehabilitation into her physiotherapy and fulfilled level 2 Instructor training.